-The Spectacular End to a Sectarian Serial Killer
+The Spectacular End to Sectarian Serial Killer King Rat

 The 700-page report into the execution-style killing of Loyalist Volunteer Force (LVF) death-squad leader, Billy 'King Rat' Wright, in the H-Blocks of Long Kesh prison in December 1997 was made public on September 2010.
 Unsurprisingly, it categorically ruled out any state collusion in his assassination.
 The eagerly anticipated report was formally released after Secretary of State for Northern Ireland, Owen Patterson, announced its finding in the House of Commons on September 14th, 2011, which despite ruling out collusion was scathing of the management of the Maze prison.